mosscoder/calibrate_rap/README.md

 I gathered LiDAR-derived canopy height models (CHMs) produced by the USGS 3D Elevation Project (3DEP; Sugarbaker et al. 2014) and used these as targets for calibrating the RAP predictions.
 Predictors of LiDAR-derived woody cover included 2019 RAP data, bare earth elevation data (National Elevation Dataset, NED), and terrain derivatives.
 For model architectures I used LightGBM (Ke et al. 2017), an efficient algorithm for developing predictive models, and stacked it with a general additive model to account for the non-linearity of the relationship between uncalibrated RAP cover and LiDAR ground truth.
 For model tuning I applied a cross-validation approach where hold-out folds were geographically isolated.
 To evaluate the calibrated model's potential to extrapolate to other years and locations, I sourced additional LiDAR data gathered in 2020 located on the southern boundary of MPG Ranch, which served as a test set having no bearing on model design choices.
 I conducted a suite of analyses to evaluate the performance of the uncalibrated and calibrated models reported below.

 ## Description of data sources and generation of derivative products
-To generate woody cover estiamtes from LiDAR data, I aggregated 1m resolution canopy height data to 30 m resolution, counting all pixels above a 1 meter height threshold to establish canopy cover ([code](https://github.com/mosscoder/calibrate_rap/blob/main/01_compute_lidar_cover.ipynb)).
+To generate woody cover estimates from LiDAR data, I aggregated 1m resolution canopy height data to 30 m resolution, counting all pixels above a 1 meter height threshold to establish canopy cover ([code](https://github.com/mosscoder/calibrate_rap/blob/main/01_compute_lidar_cover.ipynb)).
 This threshold represents an important design choice and trade-off, where alternative values less than 1 m risk inclusion of non-woody vegetation, such as tall grassess and forbs, and thresholds greater than 1 m risk exclusion of low-lying woody vegetation, such as sagebrush.

 I downloaded RAP data from Google Earth Engine, and summed the shrub and tree woody cover predictions to generate a single woody cover product ([code](https://github.com/mosscoder/calibrate_rap/blob/main/03_download_rap_from_gee.ipynb)).
 Earlier analyses revealed no performance gain from treating shrub and tree cover as separate predictors.
 I downloaded all available years (1986-2023) for use in generating calibrated predictions, so that I could later assess cover change over time.